 Varicose veins bulge, twist and appear larger than spider veins.
 They are often dark blue and develop on legs and feet.
 Unlike spider veins, varicose veins can burn, itch, and feel warm near the veins.
 Sometimes people experience leg or foot pain and tenderness.

 Severe, untreated varicose veins can lead to other medical conditions such as blood clots and poor circulation.

 Are Spider Veins Dangerous?

 Fortunately, spider veins are not a threat to your physical health.
-They are often considered a cosmetic nuisance however, so many people choose to treat spider veins for cosmetic concerns.
+They are often considered a cosmetic nuisance, so many people choose to treat spider veins for cosmetic concerns.

 Compression stockings may be helpful in slowing down the progression of spider vein formation.
 The extra compression provides more support for your veins and encourages healthy blood circulation.
-This decreases vein pressure in your legs, possibly preventing dilation of veins that cause spider veins.
+This support decreases vein pressure in your legs, possibly preventing the dilation of veins that cause spider veins.
 You can also reduce risk factors by adjusting your lifestyle to improve blood flow.

 Can You Tattoo Over Spider Veins?

 Tattooing over spider or varicose veins is not a good idea.
 It may (but not always) make future vein treatments more challenging to perform.

 If you are looking to hide spider veins, the best option is to use make-up or sunless self-tanning lotions.
 Or, simply schedule an appointment with VeinSolutions™ for an evaluation on better ways to improve the appearance of your legs.